zihengliao/website/src/Blog/Posts/2025-11-26-the-big-p-problem.md

 Ok, but what does this have anything to do with *big P*?

-Well interestingly, when the number of parameters we have increae, each point eventually becomes a boundary point.
+Well interestingly, when the number of parameters we have increase, each point eventually becomes a boundary point.

 Let's prove it.